Venezuela vote triumph a "present" for sick Chavez

 NEW PRESIDENTIAL POLL?

-In office since 1999, Chavez is due to start a new term on January 10 after beating Capriles at October's presidential vote.
+In office since 1999, Chavez is due to start a new term on January 10 after beating Capriles in October's presidential vote.

 But he has named a successor, Vice President Nicolas Maduro, in case he is incapacitated, a scenario that would trigger a new poll within 30 days in the nation of 29 million people.